GridTools/gt4py/docs/development/ADRs/0009-Compiled-Backend-Integration.md

 The output of this step is a `BindingsModule` instance and also safely hashable.

-This would could be usefeul as an endpoint to use the Python bindings as an example for handcrafted bindings to other languages or for distribution of the generated bindings in a self-contained library with it's own build system.
+This would could be useful as an endpoint to use the Python bindings as an example for handcrafted bindings to other languages or for distribution of the generated bindings in a self-contained library with it's own build system.

 **Step 3a:**